 The CSU is asking its 23 campuses to initiate efforts to meet the state mandated Section 508 Accessibility Guidelines.
 Please follow the guidelines posted below when creating CSUB Web sites.
-If you have questions about these guidelines, please contact E Learning Services at 654-2307.
+If you have questions about these guidelines, please contact Helpdesk at 654-2307.

 Section 508 Guidelines

 (a) A text equivalent for every non-text element shall be provided (e.g., alt="image name").